Install R Commander

 R Commander is a package that adds function to R; it provides a familiar point-and-click interface to R, which allows the user to access functions via a drop-down menu system (Fox 2017).
 Thus, instead of writing code to run a statistical test, Rcmdr provides a simple menu driven approach to help students select and apply the correct statistical test.
 R Commander also provides access to Rmarkdown and a menu approach to rendering reports.

 To install R Commander, enter the following code at the R prompt.
+See Figure 1 below for a screenshot of the R Commander interface.

 install.packages("Rcmdr")